Tuesday, February 24, 2026

 Religion, Stigma, and Politics

-All of this is why critique of religion, to be intellectually honest, must begin with an honest accounting of religion’s benefits: the attachment, the community, the rituals, the moral vocabulary, the beauty, the refuge, the saintly leaders, the buffering against death.
+All of this is why critique of religion, to be intellectually honest, must begin with an accounting of religion's benefits: the attachment, the community, the rituals, the moral vocabulary, the beauty, the refuge, the saintly leaders, the buffering against death.
 These are good things, even when the supernatural claims do not align with the evidence.
 The political advantages of religiosity are also understandable.
-Understanding these benefits is not a concession—it is a prerequisite for explaining why religion persists, and why leaving it can be psychologically and socially costly.
+Understanding these benefits is not a concession.
+It is the only way to explain why religion persists, and why leaving it can feel less like changing one's mind than losing a world.

 The Psychology of Religion, Chapter 2: Mennonite Roots